IBMIntegration/techjam/src/pages/MQ-Labs/Lab3/index.md

 You should have already downloaded the artifacts for this lab in the lab Environment Setup from [GitHub MQonCP4I](https://github.com/ibm-cloudintegration/mqoncp4i).

-If you are doing this lab out of order return to [Environment Setup](../envsetup/mq_cp4i_pot_envsetup.md) to perform the download.
-Then continue from here.

 ### Important points to note

 The lab guide assumes you are using the RHEL desktop VM from the IBM Asset Repo.
 If you are using another platform, you can download the necessary artifacts from the github repo.
 The instructor will provide directions.